skylineo/Accepted-Conference-Journal-Paper-List/Autonomous Driving.md

 ### Motion Planning
 #### single-vehicle planning
+ Reliable trajectory-adaptive routing strategies in stochastic, time-varying networks with generalized correlations
- Predictive trajectory planning for autonomous vehicles at intersections using reinforcement learning(partc 2023) A deep inverse reinforcement learning approach to route choice modeling with context-dependent rewards(partc 2023) No more road bullying: An integrated behavioral and motion planner with proactive right-of-way acquisition capability(partc 2023)
+ Predictive trajectory planning for autonomous vehicles at intersections using reinforcement learning(partc 2023)
+ A deep inverse reinforcement learning approach to route choice modeling with context-dependent rewards(partc 2023)
+ No more road bullying: An integrated behavioral and motion planner with proactive right-of-way acquisition capability(partc 2023)
  Autonomous navigation at unsignalized intersections: A coupled reinforcement learning and model predictive control approach(partc 2022)
  A Markov Decision Process framework to incorporate network-level data in motion planning for connected and automated vehicles(partc 2022)
  Optimization-based path-planning for connected and non-connected automated vehicles(partc 2022)
 #### cooperative planning
  Analysis of cooperative driving strategies at road network level with macroscopic fundamental diagram(partc 2022) Cooperative path and trajectory planning for autonomous vehicles on roads without lanes: A laboratory experimental demonstration(partc 2022)